An assemblage of violins, symbolizing payment orchestration

 Data Analytics and Reporting

 Payment Orchestration Platforms greatly simplify payment data evaluation, due to their consolidating nature: All PSPs in a PO system are maintained at the same place.
-Compiling data reports for multiple PSPs at once is easily possible.
-This data can easily be shared as well, with merchants, fraud detection services, or financial authorities, for example.
+Compiling data reports for multiple PSPs in real-time is easily possible.
+This data can be readily shared as well, with merchants, fraud detection services, or financial authorities, for example.

 How an Orchestrated Payment Works